 It depends on how many people you will be serving, plus how big of a bird your oven can hold.
 A larger turkey is more efficient at producing meat.
 For instance, turkeys weighing less than 12 pounds will serve 1 person for each pound of weight.
 A 10-pound bird will serve 10 people.
 But a turkey weighing more than 12 pounds will feed 1 guest for each 3/4 pound of turkey weight.
 So, if you're having 20 guests, you'll only need a 15-pound bird.

 What's the best way to thaw a turkey?

-The easiest and safest way to thaw a turkey is to place the wrapped bird on a tray in the refrigerator.
-Plan about 24 hours for each 5 pounds of the bird's weight.
-Remember not to count the day you will be roasting it.
-Turkey should never be thawed at room temperature.
+The most important factor to keep in mind when thawing a turkey is food safety.
+To avoid bacteria growth, never thaw a turkey at room temperature.
+Instead, place the wrapped bird on a tray in the refrigerator.
+Plan on about 24 hours per 5 pounds of the bird's weight.
+(Remember not to count the day you will be roasting it.)

 Once my turkey is completely thawed, how long can I keep it in the refrigerator?

-A thawed whole turkey will keep in the refrigerator for 1 to 2 days.
+A thawed whole turkey will keep in the refrigerator for 1 to 2 days before cooking.

 Tent the turkey loosely with foil to delay browning of the breast.
 The foil should be removed during the last 30 to 45 minutes to allow the turkey to brown.
 Tenting for the entire roasting time can actually slow cooking.

 Do I need to baste a turkey while it's cooking?